ComputeCanada/magic_castle/docs/README.md

 ### 4.1 source

-The first line of the module block indicates to Terraform where it can find the HCL files that defines the resources that wil constitute your future cluster.
+The first line of the module block indicates to Terraform where it can find the HCL files that defines the resources that will constitute your future cluster.
 In the releases, this variable is a relative path to the cloud provider folder (i.e.: `./openstack`).